 Although, with those positive points in mind, there was one major drawback to the practice.
-When taking part in CSGO skin gambling, you were doing so in a totally unregulated environment.
+When taking part in CS skin gambling, you were doing so in an unregulated environment.
 By doing this, you subjected yourself to a string of vulnerabilities and risks.

 Conversely, we can look at esports cash betting sites, which operate in a much more secure and regulated environment:

 - Safeguards are set up to ensure personal and financial protection.